jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 * `Vidpf.eval(agg_id: Unsigned, public_share: Vidpf.PublicShare, key_share:
   bytes, level: Unsigned, prefixes: tuple[Unsigned, ...], binder: bytes) ->
-  tuple[list[Vidpf.Field], bytes]` is the deterministic key evaulation algorithm.
-It takes as input the Aggregator ID (which MUST be in range `[0, Vidpf.SHARES)`, the public share, the Aggregator's key share, the VIDFP level (defined the same way as "IDPF level" in {{Section 8 of !VDAF}}), the list of prefixes to evaluate, and a binder string.
+  tuple[list[Vidpf.Field], bytes]` is the deterministic key evaluation algorithm.
+It takes as input the Aggregator ID (which MUST be in range `[0, Vidpf.SHARES)`, the public share, the Aggregator's key share, the VIDPF level (defined the same way as "IDPF level" in {{Section 8 of !VDAF}}), the list of prefixes to evaluate, and a binder string.
 Its outputs are the VIDPF output share and the VIDPF verifier.

-The veriability properties are guaranteed as long as each Aggregator computes the same verifier string.
+The verifiability properties are guaranteed as long as each Aggregator computes the same verifier string.
 Note that One-hot Verifiability and Path Verifiability are not sufficient to ensure robustness of Mastic; we will also need to ensure that the `beta` chosen by the Client is "in range".
 We will rely